ashleydavis/ig-cfd-cli/README.md

 # ig-cfd-cli

-cli tool and API for the IG CFDs API.
+CLI tool and API for the IG CFDs API.

 WORK IN PROGRESS: